Allegheny-Computer-Science-203-S2020/cs203-S2020-conduct/conduct.md

     * Make decisions without finding evidence showing that it would likely be beneficial.
     * Directly contradict the decision.
     * Refuse to work on the decided option.
-    * Make decisions that would affect another group without first notifying them.
+    * Make decisions that would affect another team without first notifying them.

 * Postmortems
 * Conflicts